Location: Charlottesville, VA, US

 Monticello and the University of Virginia

-Fraser D. Neiman, Department of Archaeology, Monticello and Departments of Anthropology and Architectural History, University of Virginia
+Fraser D. Neiman, Department of Archaeology, Monticello and Department of Anthropology, University of Virginia

 The Monticello-University of Virginia Field School offers a hands-on introduction to basic excavation, recording, and laboratory techniques in archaeology.
 The course emphasizes a scientific, multidisciplinary approach to doing landscape archaeology.
 It also provides the opportunity to contribute to cutting-edge research into the ecological and social dynamics that unfolded on Thomas Jefferson’s Monticello Plantation in the eighteenth and early nineteenth centuries.
 Technical topics covered include survey and excavation strategies as well as recovery techniques and analytical possibilities for deposits and the sediments they contain, soils, faunal remains, plant phytoliths and pollen, macrobotanicals, tree rings, and spatial distributions of artifacts across sites and landscapes.
 The course offers students an opportunity to learn from and interact with scholars specializing in digital archaeology, archaeological data analysis, geoarchaeology, zooarchaeology, paleoethnobotany, and dendrochronology.